Infinite order phase transition in the slow bond TASEP: Notation and Preliminaries

 Similarly the same inequality holds when exchanging $a$ and $b$, and then the conclusion follows. \end{proof} We also need the following estimate on the transversal fluctuation of near geodesics.
 Let $A$ be the segment lying on $\L_0$ with length $2n^{2/3}$ and midpoint $(mn^{2/3}, -mn^{2/3})$, and let $B$ be the segment lying on $\L_{2n}$ with length $2n^{2/3}$ and midpoint $(n, n)$.
 Let $U_{m,\phi}$ be the parallelogram, with one pair of sides lie on $\L_0$ and $\L_{2n}$ with length $2\phi n^{2/3}$, and midpoints $(mn^{2/3}, -mn^{2/3})$ and $(n,n)$. \begin{proposition}[ {\cite[Proposition C.8]{basu2019temporal}}] For each $\psi\in(0,1)$, there exists a constant $c>0$ such that the following is true.
 Consider the event where there is an up-right path $\gamma$ from some $u\in A$ to $v\in B$, such that $\gamma$ is not contained in $U_{m,\phi}$, and $T(\gamma)>\E[T_{u,v}]-c\phi^2 n^{1/3}$.
 Then the probability of this event is at most $e^{-c\phi^3}$, if $|m| < \psi n^{1/3}$ and $\phi$ is large enough. \end{proposition}

-We would use the following result on the number of paths that are disjoint and each with a weight not too smaller than the last passage times.
-It is a an extension of \cite[Proposition 3.1]{BHS}, while the proof is essentially verbatim, using the BK inequality combined with entropy estimates.
+We would use the following result on the number of disjoint near geodesics.
+It is a an extension (from geodesics to near geodesics) of \cite[Proposition 3.1]{BHS}, while the proof is essentially verbatim, using the BK inequality combined with entropy estimates.

 Let $A_k$ be the segment lying on $\L_0$ with length $2k^{1/16}n^{2/3}$ and midpoint $(mn^{2/3}, -mn^{2/3})$, and let $B_k$ be the segment lying on $\L_{2n}$ with length $2k^{1/16}n^{2/3}$ and midpoint $(n, n)$. \begin{theorem} For each $\psi\in(0,1)$, there exist constants $c, n_0, N_0>0$ such that the following is true for any $n,N\in \N$, $n>n_0$, $n^{0.01}>N>N_0$, and $m$ with $|m|+N^{1/8}<\psi n^{1/3}$.